 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-2. Find the Right Ski Destination
+2. Choose the Right Ski Destination

 Ski Resort vs. Ski Area

-Ski area websites often show the total number of skiable acres and the percent of trails or acres by each level of difficulty.
-New skiers want mountains that have plenty of easy runs so you don’t get bored on the same few trails all day.
+Ski area websites often show the total number of skiable acres and the percent of trails or acres by each difficulty level (like this one for Keystone Resort).
+New skiers want mountains with plenty of easy runs, so you don’t get bored on the same few trails all day.

-3. Know the Basic Ski Lingo
+4. Learn the Basic Ski Lingo

 Navigate through your day of skiing for the first time with a basic knowledge of common ski lingo.
 This will help you ask questions (and understand the answers), steer you clear of runs you don’t want to be on, and give you some overall confidence.